oddbyte/MC-on-chromebook/README.md

 Run `mkdir /media/removable/<Name of usb, press tab if you dont know it>/.minecraft/ && ln -s /media/removable/<Name of usb>/.minecraft gdlauncher_next` to link the folders.

-You are done, run `minecraft` to open the launcher,
+You are done, run `minecraft` to open the launcher, and tell your friends about this repo!